About Kurt Smith

 Ballpark E-Guides are PDF format booklets that provide you with all sorts of information for attending a game at a major league ballpark.
-You’ll learn the best ways to get tickets, advantages and disadvantages of different seating areas, the best ways to get there, how to park cheaply or perhaps even for free, what sort of food items the ballpark has, and much more.
-They cost just $4.99, and a Ballpark E-Guide should pay for itself easily in one ballpark visit!
+You’ll find out the best ways to get tickets, advantages and disadvantages of different seating areas, the best ways to get there, how to park cheaply or perhaps even for free, what sort of food items the ballpark has, and much more.
+They cost just $8.99 (plus shipping) for a print and digital edition, and a Ballpark E-Guide should pay for itself easily in one ballpark visit!

-Ballpark E-Guides are loaded with pictures and information, and you can print them in booklet format and carry them around with you easily.
+Ballpark E-Guides are loaded with pictures and information, and you can carry one around with you or have it stored on any device that can read a PDF.
 And if you’re buying tickets or a gift for the baseball fan in your life, an inexpensive and extremely useful Ballpark E-Guide slipped in with the tickets will make the experience much easier and more fun!

 Here are some frequently asked questions about Ballpark E-Guides: